 These books, 50 Shades of Grey, appeal to women’s minds.

 IT’S THE SAME THING.

-The only difference is, women can put it on their coffee tables, carry them around with them in their purses, read them on their kindles, and it is just a part of polite society.
+The only difference is, instead of watching outrageous videos that can be found on sites like hdpornvideo, women can put it on their coffee tables, carry them around with them in their purses, read them on their kindles, and it is just a part of polite society.
 Liberating…. (tongue in cheek)